 Depart USA for overnight flight to Ireland.
 Dinner is served shortly after take-off

 Arrive Shannon.
 Make your way on own via taxi to nearby Inn at Dromoland.
 The rest of the day you are free to explore the Shannon area.
 This afternoon we take an optional trip up to county Clare to see the breathtaking Cliffs of Moher.
 The cliffs, a spectacular natural phenomenon, rise 660 feet above the Atlantic.
 The cliffs are a very popular tourist attraction and a must see for anyone visiting Ireland.
-Overnight at The Inn at Dromoland.
+Overnight at The Clayton Limerick

 After breakfast we head to Killarney.
 It is one of Ireland's leading tourist destinations because of the abundant lake and mountain scenery in Killarney National Park.
 It is also situated on the scenic drive of the Ring of Kerry.
-The focal point of the National Park is Muckross House, gardens and farms.
-Dating from 1843 it is a former private residence where you can view the children's toys, the famous Killarney furniture of the library & drawing room & the famous specially prepared bedroom where Queen Victoria slept during her visit in 1861.
-Dinner and overnight Malton Hotel.
+Dinner and Overnight Great Southern Hotel.
 Built in 1854, as a Railroad Hotel is now a 4 star with modern upgrades.

 After breakfast we travel to the Cobh Heritage Center.
 Over three million Irish people emigrated from this port.
 Learn about Irish Emigration story, trace your ancestors, hear about the ill-fated Titanic and the Lusitania, and immerse yourself in Irish naval and military history at Cobh Heritage Centre Then we travel on to Kinsale for lunch.
 The picturesque yachting harbour of Kinsale is one of many colorful gems strung along the coastline of County Cork.
 Narrow, winding streets lined with galleries and gift shops, lively bars and superb restaurants.
 After Kinsale we travel onto Blarney, stopping at the woolen mills.
 This is one of the best-known Irish shops in the country – the actual mills are located in here, within sight of the famous castle.
 This stop shouldn't disappoint, with a particularly wide range of cut crystal, porcelain presents and its trademark woolly things.
 While here you can stop to plant your lips on the Blarney Stone, (extra charge) which supposedly gives one the gift of gab.
 Overnight at The Hayfield Manor

 After breakfast we depart Cork.
-We travel via Cashel, where legend has it St. Patrick crowned the High Kings of Ireland in the 5th century for a photo op!
 We continue to the Medieval City of Kilkenny, where we enjoy a visit to The Kilkenny Castle which has been completely refurbished in recent years.
 The impressive Victorian building was erected in the mid-19th century when it served as a home to the Hackett family.
-We continue into County Wicklow, The Garden of Ireland.
-We visit Glendalough, monastic settlement of St. Kevin in the 6th century.
-Tonight we enjoy Irish entrainment and dinner at The Irish house Party.
-You can Immerse yourself in a night of traditional food and entertainment at the Irish House Party in Dublin.
-You’ll experience one of the city’s best ways to spend an evening at this dinner-and-show event complete with authentic Irish fare, diverse music, dancing and storytelling.
-Overnight Dublin.
-Hammond will select the five star hotel from the following: the Shelbourne, Westbury, Fitzwilliam, Intercontinental or Westin Hotel.
+It is onto Dublin Overnight Dublin.
+Hammond will select the five-star hotel from the following: the Shelbourne, Westbury, Fitzwilliam, Intercontinental or Westin Hotel.
 (Upon arrival at the hotel, we bid farewell to our driver guide who has become like a member of the family)

-I would suggest a Hop On Hop Off Dublin Bus Pass.
+Included is a Hop on Hop Off Dublin Bus Pass.
 You will be sure to see St. Patrick’s Cathedral where writer Jonathan Swift gave his sermons, The G.P.O. on O’Connell Street scene of the 1916 Easter Uprising where the bullet holes still remain to this day.
 Drive through famous Phoenix Park where the Pope said Mass in late 70’s and finally Trinity College to view the 8th century manuscripts, The Book of Kells, still preserved as they were when the Monks produced them all those centuries ago.
-Why not visit Guinness Storehouse for a peek at the makings of this world famous brew.
-Make sure to visit Dublin’s oldest Pub this afternoon, The Brazen Head.
+Why not visit Guinness Storehouse for a peek at the makings of this world-famous brew?
 Overnight Dublin.
-Hammond will select the five star hotel from the following: the Shelbourne, Westbury, Fitzwilliam, Intercontinental or Westin Hotel.
+Hammond will select the five-star hotel from the following: the Shelbourne, Westbury, Fitzwilliam, Intercontinental or Westin Hotel.